haocow/cs174proj/Jon Xcode/README.txt

 For our term project, we implemented a music visualizer.
 Sound files are read and played using the FMOD library.
 Values denoting different decibels of the sound are extracted and used to adjust objects in time with the music.
+Everything is done in real time, so the spheres on the screen will resize based on the sounds.

 The user is able to use keyboard controls to adjust the camera to move around the perimeter of the world enclosing the visualizer.